St. James High School (South Carolina)

 St. James High School (SJHS) is a public high school in Burgess, South Carolina, United States, located west of Highway 17 on Highway 707 approximately six miles from the Atlantic Ocean.
 It is one of 13 high schools in the Horry County School District.
 St. James has over 1,700 students and is the home of the St. James High School Sharks.
 St. James Elementary, Burgess Elementary, Seaside Elementary, St. James Intermediate, and St. James Middle School feed into St. James High.

 History

 Due to the rapid growth in the south beach area and overcrowding at Socastee High School, Horry County Schools began planning the construction of a new high school in the Burgess community in 2002.
 Although the county wanted to name the new school South Strand High School, the decision was ultimately left up to a committee formed by local students and parents to select the school's name, mascot, and colors.
 The name St. James High School was chosen, and the school opened to students in 2003.
 St. James opened with 700 students, which did not include a senior class.

 In 2016, St. James won the prestigious Palmetto Finest School Award.

+On March 4th, 2026, a student attending St. James High School was stabbed in a restroom inside of the school by another student at approximately 2 PM in the afternoon, leading to the school going under lockdown protocol until 3:15, upon which the school conducted a controlled release of the remainder of the students attending the school.
+The student stabbed was taken to a local hospital in the area.